Low Catton

 Low Catton lies on the east bank of the River Derwent.

-Together with High Catton, 1 mile to the east, it forms the civil parish of Catton.
+The name Catton probably derives from either the Old English personal name Catta or the Old Norse personal name Kati, and the Old English tūn meaning 'settlement'.
+It has also been suggested that the first element is derived from the Old English catt meaning 'cat'.

 The church, dedicated to All Saints, was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

-In 1823 Low Catton church was under the patronage of the Earl of Egremont.
+In 1823, Low Catton church was under the patronage of the Earl of Egremont.
 In the village existed a grammar school with schoolmaster.
-Population at the time was 177.
+The population at the time was 177.
 Occupations included nine farmers, a joiner, a shoemaker, and a curate.
 There was a yeoman, and the steward to Lord Egremont at Catton Lodge.